jupyterhub/configurable-http-proxy/README.md

-    --no-x-forward                     Don't add 'X-forward-' headers to proxied requests --no-prepend-path                  Avoid prepending target paths to proxied requests --no-include-prefix                Don't include the routing prefix in proxied requests --insecure                         Disable SSL cert verification
+    --no-x-forward                     Don't add 'X-forward-' headers to proxied requests --no-prepend-path                  Avoid prepending target paths to proxied requests --no-include-prefix                Don't include the routing prefix in proxied requests --auto-rewrite                     Rewrite the Location header host/port in redirect responses --change-origin                    Changes the origin of the host header to the target URL (Passthrough for node-http-proxy's changeOrigin option)
+    --protocol-rewrite <proto>         Rewrite the Location header protocol in redirect responses to the specified protocol
+    --insecure                         Disable SSL cert verification
     --host-routing                     Use host routing (host as first level of path) --statsd-host <host>               Host to send statsd statistics to